razi-ed/100-days-of-code/log.md

 **Today's Progress**:
 ***Serverless***.
 I am understanding the fundamentals involved in serverless architecture.
 I have coded a simple `hello world` implementation too.

 **Thoughts** I am back from my short vacation.
 So, from now on I ll be putting in much more time in the area I want to understand and implement.
-I am planning to create a portfolio with blog web app built using Serverless architecture.
+I am planning to build a portfolio with blog web app with Serverless architecture.

 ### Day 5: October 23, 2018 - Tuesday